macadminsdotorg/codeofconduct/Incident_Process.md

 * This is what I decided in terms of consequence.
 In the case of a non-ban action, explain the terms of Do Not Contact, Strikes, Etc.
     * For strikes, members will be alerted to the strike policy and the number of current strikes they have.
     * For Do Not Contact, members will receive the time period when they can not contact other member(s)
-    * For Temporary Suspension, members will receive the time period when they can not be a part of The MacAdmins Slack.
+    * For Temporary Suspension, members will receive the time period when they can not be a part of The Mac Admins Slack.
-    * For Permanent Suspension, members will receive the content above and then permanent removed from The MacAdmins Slack.
+    * For Permanent Suspension, members will receive the content above and then permanent removed from The Mac Admins Slack.

 The Administrators are committed to resolve incidents **within five working days**.